Rak-r/OpenPodCar_V2/README.md

+3. To avoid package dependencies error, try running: `rosdep update && rosdep install --from-paths src --ignore-src -y`.

-3. Now, build the packages:  `colcon build --symlink-install`
+4. Now, build the packages:  `colcon build --symlink-install`.

 * This will build the packages and the `--symlink-install` is used to make changes in the packages in src directory and also changes in the install dircetory without re-building the package.

-4. If everything works well, you will have three directories alomg with `src` named `install`, `build` ad `log`.
-If colcon build fails to build any packages and shows `stderr` in terminal console, make sure all the dependencies are install correctly.
+5. If everything works well, you will have three directories alomg with `src` named `install`, `build` ad `log`.

-5. In case of Step 4, try running: `rosdep update && rosdep install --from-paths src --ignore-src -y`.

 6. Once the package is build successfully, open bashrc and add : `source /home/<usr_name>/OpenPodCar_V2/install/setup.bash`